lpalgarvio/gitlabhq/doc/install/installation.md

 These steps are fairly general and you will need to figure out the exact details from the Omniauth provider's documentation.

-* Add `gem "omniauth-your-auth-provider"` to the [Gemfile](https://github.com/gitlabhq/gitlabhq/blob/5-3-stable/Gemfile#L18)
-* Run `sudo -u git -H bundle install` to install the new gem(s)
+* Stop GitLab
+		`sudo service gitlab stop`

-* Add provider specific configuration options to your `config/gitlab.yml` (you can use the [auth providers section of the example config](https://github.com/gitlabhq/gitlabhq/blob/5-3-stable/config/gitlab.yml.example#L53) as a reference)
+* Add provider specific configuration options to your `config/gitlab.yml` (you can use the [auth providers section of the example config](https://gitlab.com/gitlab-org/gitlab-ce/blob/masterconfig/gitlab.yml.example) as a reference)

-* Add icons for the new provider into the [vendor/assets/images/authbuttons](https://github.com/gitlabhq/gitlabhq/tree/5-3-stable/vendor/assets/images/authbuttons) directory (you can find some more popular ones over at https://github.com/intridea/authbuttons)
+* Add the gem to your [Gemfile](https://gitlab.com/gitlab-org/gitlab-ce/blob/masterGemfile) `gem "omniauth-your-auth-provider"`
+* If you're using MySQL, install the new Omniauth provider gem by running the following command:
+		`sudo -u git -H bundle install --without development test postgres --path vendor/bundle --no-deployment`

+* If you're using PostgreSQL, install the new Omniauth provider gem by running the following command:
+		`sudo -u git -H bundle install --without development test mysql --path vendor/bundle --no-deployment`

+> These are the same commands you used in the [Install Gems section](#install-gems) with `--path vendor/bundle --no-deployment` instead of `--deployment`.

-* Restart GitLab
+* Start GitLab
+		`sudo service gitlab start`

 ### Examples

 If you have successfully set up a provider that is not shipped with GitLab itself, please let us know.
-You can help others by reporting successful configurations and probably share a few insights or provide warnings for common errors or pitfalls by sharing your experience [in the public Wiki](https://github.com/gitlabhq/gitlab-public-wiki/wiki/Working-Custom-Omniauth-Provider-Configurations).
+You can help others by reporting successful configurations and probably share a few insights or provide warnings for common errors or pitfalls by sharing your experience [in the public Wiki](https://github.com/gitlabhq/gitlab-public-wiki/wiki/Custom-omniauth-provider-configurations).
 While we can't officially support every possible auth mechanism out there, we'd like to at least help those with special needs.